J2c0bs0n/J2c0bs0n.github.io/major Project/proposal.md

 ## Need's To Have
 - A means of inputing your answer
+- A short story

+## Nice To Have(In order of importance)
+- Cleaner Code (if code is to messy)
 - Music
-- A short story

-## Nice To Have
-- A means of saving your game
 - Imagery
 - Video(?)
+- Inventory
+- Combat
+- A means of saving your game
 - An improved User Interface(UI)
-- Combat
-- Inventory
-- Cleaner Code (if code is to messy)

 ## List of Completed Proposals
 - A means of inputing your answer
-- Filler Text
+- A short story